 Las Lajas Shrine or “Santuario de Las Lajas” is officially known as the “National Shrine Basilica of Our Lady of Las Lajas” and is one of the most fascinating churches in South America.
 The basilica church is located in the Colombian Nariño department in the utmost southwestern corner of the country in the town of Ipiales.

 The church has a neo-Gothic design and it took 33 years to complete between 1916 and 1949.
-Its name refers to a “Laja,” a type of sedimentary rock that resembles a shale or slate with which it was constructed.
+Its name refers to a “Laja,” a type of sedimentary rock that resembles a shale or slate found in the location in which it was constructed.
 The remarkable location of this astounding church makes it one of the most popular tourist attractions in the country and a more than deserved spot in the list of 7 wonders of Colombia.

 1. Salt Cathedral of Zipaquirá – 6,654 votes